JWIG User Manual

 - for receiving multiple parameters of the same name (the array may be empty but is never null).

-• Collection<E> or subclasses where E is of the above kinds.
-The E type must correspond to a class or interface
+Collection<E>, or subclasses, where E is of the above kinds.

 Parameters

 - matching any collection of parameters.
-If a web method declares an argument of type Parameters all request parameters that are not matched by the preceding arguments on the list of formal method parameters are represented using this parameters object.
+If a web method declares an argument of type Parameters all request parameters that are not matched by the preceding arguments on the list of formal method parameters are represented using the Parameters object.

 5.1 Mapping from URLs to code

-The mapping from URLs to web applications, web methods and parameters can be configured using the @URLPattern annotation, which allows "REST-style" URLs:
+The mapping from URLs to web apps, web methods and parameters can be configured using the @URLPattern annotation, which allows "REST-style" URLs:

 Configuring URL to code mapping